JUkhan/react-mono-state/README.md

 ### Action Handler and Effects [search Demo](https://stackblitz.com/edit/react-mono-search?file=Search.tsx)

 We are going to develop a search component.
-This component has a `SearchInput` child component who dispatches `search-input` action every times user strokes in the keyboard.
-The `search-input` action catched by the `useStoreEffect` hook who debounces a while so that he can collect some keys and then send a request to the server to pull the search result and finally dispatch a new action named `search-result`.
+This component has a `SearchInput` child component which dispatches `search-input` action every times user strokes in the keyboard.
+The `search-input` action catched by the `useStoreEffect` hook who debounces a while so that he can collect some keys and then send a request to the server to pull the search result and finally dispatches a new action (named `search-result`) with pulled data.

-At the moment `search-result` action dispatchs - `Search` component is ready to handle this action by the `useActionHandler` hook and finally rendering the search result.
+At the moment `search-result` action dispatchs - `Search` component is ready to handle this action by the `useActionHandler` hook and then render the search result.

+All of these are happening without reducer, middleware and also don't need to put state into the store. awesome!

 Reactive programming is COOL - What a nice combination. its really useful and effective. isn't it?